 • Rubber or plastic fish

-STEP 1: Fill the container about halfway with cold water.
+STEP 1: Fill the container about halfway with cold water and mix in drops of blue food coloring.

-STEP 4: Add your plastic fish to the water.
+STEP 3: Then add your plastic fish to the water if using.

 add ice cubes and cold water to a trayPin